lmhale99/potentials-library/README.rst

   combination of the available associated Strukturbericht symbol, compositional prototype and/or a common descriptor.

-- **relaxed_crystal** contains records for each potential-dependent relaxed crystal structure found by the iprPy framework for relaxations done at 0K.
-  The records detail the unit cell for the relaxed crystal structure which are then useful for constructing atomic configurations using the correct lattice constants for a given crystal structure and interatomic potential.

 iprPy records
 `````````````
 These are the record styles in the library that are supported by only iprPy.